realA10001986/Dash-Gauges/DIY/README.md

 - 5V or 12V power supply
 - audio, with speaker connector
 - SD card slot
-- a DAC for driving "analog" gauges with arbitrary voltages between 0 and 5V, and support for "digital" gauges (0/12V); room for user-mountable resistors to adjust voltage to very gauge type used
+- a DAC for driving "analog" gauges with arbitrary voltages between 0 and 5V, and support for "digital" gauges (0/12V); room for user-mountable resistors to adjust board to very gauge type used
 - "Legacy" connector with pins for 12V digital Roentgens gauge, 12V Roentgens backlight, 12V "Empty" LED,
 - Time Travel button, plus an additional multi-purpose button ("Button 1"); Time Travel connector for external button
 - Connector for two Door Switches, for Door-Sound play back.